SixLabors/docs/articles/imagesharp/pbm.md

 - `ColorType` selects PBM, PGM, or PPM style output.
 - `ComponentType` selects 1-bit, 8-bit, or 16-bit component storage where that subformat allows it.
 - `Encoding` selects plain-text or binary pixel encoding.

+Choose the subformat from the data model.
+A mask or thresholded image belongs in PBM, grayscale analysis output belongs in PGM, and ordinary RGB test data belongs in PPM.
+Choose plain text when inspection matters more than size.

 ## Read PNM Metadata